-Design is much more than how a product looks.
-It’s about how it works.
+Design is more than how a product looks.
+It’s how it works.
 More specifically, it’s about solving problems by shaping all the points of contact, both physical and cognitive, that a user has with a product.

 Our design process divides the task of product design into three stages: Conceptual Design, Interaction Design, and Interface Design.

 Early in the design cycle, conceptual design is critical.
 Later, after the product’s feature set jells, interaction and interface design predominate.

 Often, product designers juggle all three aspects of the design at the same time—you can’t produce a good interface design if the interaction design is lousy; and it is very difficult to create a quality interaction design without having a good understanding of the function and goal of the product.
 We find that separating these steps into consecutive stages makes for better products and a more efficient development process.

 An ATM Machine helps to illustrate our design process.